Probe Scheduling for Efficient Detection of Silent Failures: Memoryless schedules

 \section{Memoryless schedules}

-are particulary simple stochastic schedules specified by a probability distribution $\boldsymbol{q}$ on the tests.
-At each time, independently of history, we draw a test $i\in[m]$ at random according to $\boldsymbol{q}$ ($i\in [m]$ is selected with probability $q_i$) and probe $i$.
+are particularly simple stochastic schedules specified by a probability distribution $\boldsymbol{q}$ on the tests.
+At each time, independently of history, we draw a test $i\in[m]$ at random according to $\boldsymbol{q}$ ($i\in [m]$ is selected with probability $q_i$) and probe $i$, where the notation $[m]=\{1,\ldots,m\}$ is the set of integers from $1$ to $m$.
 It is easy to see that in memoryless schedules, detection times are distributed geometrically.
 We show that memoryless schedules perform nearly as well, in terms of expected detection time, as general stochastic schedules.
 For notational convenience, we use the distribution $\boldsymbol{q}$ to denote also the memoryless schedule itself.

 We first show that all \SUMe\ objectives and all \MAXe\ objectives are equivalent on any memoryless schedule. \begin{lemma} For any memoryless schedule $\boldsymbol{q}$,